myltik/azure-docs.ru-ru/articles/virtual-network/virtual-network-manage-nsg-arm-portal.md

 <properties
-   pageTitle="Управление группами безопасности сети с помощью портала предварительной версии в Resource Manager | Microsoft Azure" description="Дополнительные сведения об управлении существующими группами безопасности сети с помощью портала предварительной версии в Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Manage NSGs using the preview portal in Resource Manager | Microsoft Azure" description="Learn how to manage exising NSGs using the preview portal in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"